Show HN: Gova – The declarative GUI framework for Go

 Key Takeaways

-• Components are plain Go structs with typed prop fields; reactive state lives on an explicit Scope, avoiding hook-ordering rules and hidden schedulers.
+• Components are plain Go structs with typed prop fields; reactive state lives on an explicit Scope object, avoiding hidden schedulers or hook-ordering rules.

-• macOS gets native NSAlert, NSOpenPanel, NSSavePanel, and NSDockTile integrations via cgo; Windows and Linux fall back to Fyne with the same API surface.
+• Ships real native macOS integrations (NSAlert, NSOpenPanel, NSSavePanel, NSDockTile) via cgo; Windows and Linux fall back to Fyne with the same public API.

 Hacker News Comment Review